Lack of energy is increasingly common, but that doesn’t mean it’s normal!

-Addressing all aspects of healthy ageing – you can influence the way you age!
+Healthy ageing – lack of energy doesn’t always come with ageing!
+You can influence the way you age!

-Many common health problems which may impact on our health as we age appear to be unrelated to each other.
+I work with many people suffering with common health problems which may impact on our health as we age.
 There’s often a tendency to accept these as a normal part of ageing, but we don’t need to accept them as normal, or inevitable, because there’s so much we can do to improve our health through food, by giving our bodies the ingredients they need to maintain good health and vitality.

 Here are some common examples: